JoshDoug/Notes/Haskell/Haskell-Lang.md

 * Compiling a single file: `stack ghc test.hs` - this will create some intermediate files and an executable

+## Simple variables

+To assign a value to a variable in GHCI: `let varName = "A value"`

+## Functions

+Basic function definitions

+A function called add, which takes parameters a and b, and returns a + b: `add a b = a + b` and use the function: `add 12 4` which returns `16`.

+Example of a function, called add:

+* Function declaration which takes parameters a and b, and returns a + b: `add a b = a + b`
+* Calling the function with parameters: `add 12 4` which returns `16`
+* Add a type signature before the declaration: `add :: Int -> Int -> Int` - not sure why this is important?

+Types

+Partial functions - Return a value or an error?
+Total functions? - Return a value and always works?

+Currying

+Point-free style

 ## Built-in Data Structures

 ### Lists